-Test logic includes the initialization and control for the BIST generator, the multiplexer for test mode clock distribution, and control logic to properly select the data encoding.
-Test logic is discussed in detail in CY7B923 HOTLink Transmitter Operating Mode Description on page 11.
+Test logic includes the initialization and control for the Built-In Self-Test (BIST) generator, the multiplexer for Test mode clock distribution, and control logic to properly select the data encoding.
+Test logic is discussed in more detail in the CY7B923 HOTLink Transmitter Operating Mode Description.